bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ## Troubleshooting

 **Did you get a 404?**
 Make sure you have at least one item in your cart.
-Deleting all items removes the cart and returns a 404 error.
+Removing all items deletes the cart and returns a 404 error.

 ## Resources